The Feast Hooks allows you to add content at key locations in a theme, similar to Reusable Blocks.

 We're unable to provide support for issues relating to the hooks as part of the Feast Plugin, because of how complex and time consuming this would be.
 The majority of sites should not have any need for this.

 Hooks are a developer-level feature that require in-depth knowledge of WordPress, coding, and the framework.
-These are here primarily for convenience for developers who know what they're doing.
+These are here primarily for the convenience of experienced developers who are already familiar with the WordPress hook system.

 ?show_hooks

-You can append the ?show_hooks query to any page while logged in to see available hook locations.
+You can append the ?show_hooks query to any page, to see available hook locations.

 Frameworks